Here's How to Get Rid of Scalp Acne

 to avoid further irritation," he said.
 "Avoid harsh scrubbing, which can make acne worse.
 Instead, massage the cleanser into your scalp gently with your fingertips."

-VEGAMOUR recommends using GRO Revitalizing Shampoo and Conditioner as the perfect cleansing system for sensative scalps.
+VEGAMOUR recommends using GRO Revitalizing Shampoo and Conditioner as the perfect cleansing system for sensitive scalps.
 This gentle cleansing and conditioning duo is formulated without sulfates and contains wild harvested marula oil, organic murumuru butter and ximenia oil, which help condition, hydrate and fight damaging free radicals without leaving behind pore-blocking residue.

 Choose Non-Comedogenic Products